AbdixDev/My-Cute-Robot-Docs/quick-start.md

 #### Starter

 Sketch's starter is very important because it will decide when this sketch will start.
 Like when a User joins the server.
-Or when a user sends a message, for example
+Or when a User sends a message, for example

 #### Steps